RedisBloom/RedisBloom/docs/commands/tdigest.create.md

 ## Required arguments

 <details open><summary><code>key</code></summary>
-is key name for an existing t-digest sketch.
+is key name for this new t-digest sketch.
 </details>

 ## Optional arguments